 The fundamental means by which programs get access to sprites is the my reporter block.
 It has a dropdownmenu input slot that, when clicked, gives access to all the sprites, plus the stage. my self reports a single sprite, the one asking the question. my other sprites reports a list of all sprites other than the one asking the question. my neighbors reports a list of all sprites that are near the one asking - the ones that are candidates for having collided with this one, for example.
 The my block has many other options, discussed below.
+If you know the name of a particular sprite, the object reporter will report the sprite itself.

-An object or list of objects reported by my can be used as input to any block that accepts any input type, such as set's second input.
+An object or list of objects reported by my or object can be used as input to any block that accepts any input type, such as set's second input.
 If you say an object, the resulting speech balloon will contain a smaller image of the object's costume or (for the stage) background.

-B Permanent and Temporary Clones
+B. Permanent and Temporary Clones

 The a new clone of myself block is used to create and report an instance (a clone) of any sprite.
 (There is also a command version, for historical reasons.)
 There are two different kinds of situations in which clones are used.
 One is that you've made an example sprite and, when you start the project, you want a fairly large number of essentially identical sprites that behave like the example.
 (Hereafter we'll call the example sprite the "parent" and the others the "children.")
 Once the game or animation is over, you don't need the copies any more.
 (As we'll see, "copies" is the wrong word because the parent and the children share a lot of properties.
-That's why we use the word "clone" to describe the children rather than "copies.")
+That's why we use the word "clones" to describe the children rather than "copies.")
 These are temporary clones.
+They are automatically deleted when the user presses either the green flag or the red stop sign.
 In Scratch 2.0 and later, all clones are temporary.

 The other kind of situation is what happens when you want specializations of sprites.
 For example, let's say you have a sprite named Dog.
 It has certain behaviors, such as running up to a person who comes near it.
 Now you decide that the family in your story really likes dogs, so they adopt a lot of them.
 Some are cocker spaniels, who wag their tails when they see you.
 Others are rottweilers, who growl at you when they see you.
 So you make a clone of Dog, rename it Cocker Spaniel, and give it a new costume and a script for what to do when someone gets near.
 You make another clone of Dog, rename it Rottweiler, and give it a new costume, etc. Then you make three clones of Cocker Spaniel (so there are four altogether) and two clones of Rottweiler.
-Maybe you hide the Dog sprite after all this, since it's no species in particular.
+Maybe you hide the Dog sprite after all this, since it's no breed in particular.
 Each dog has its own position, special behaviors, and so on.
 You want to save all of these dogs in the project.
 These are permanent clones.
-In BYOB 3.1, the predecessot to Snap!, all clones are permanent.
+In BYOB 3.1, the predecessor to Snap!, all clones are permanent.